Flank/flank/docs/feature/1692_test_case_based_retries.md

 #### Possible problems

-- The output should clearly show information that failed tests are re-executed.
+- The output should clearly show information that failed tests were re-executed.